neo-project/docs/docs/en-us/network/testnet.md

 ![image](../assets/neo_gas_2.jpg)

-You will see the quantity of NEO and/or GAS shown beside the Contact address.
+You will see the quantity of Neo and/or GAS shown beside the Contact address.

-### STEP 4 - Transfer the assets to another account
+#### Step 4 - Transfer the assets to another account

 1. Select the `Contact address` by clicking on it.

-2. From NEO-GUI menu, select `Transaction` -> `Transfer`
+2. From Neo-GUI menu, select `Transaction` -> `Transfer`

    ![image](../assets/neo_gas_3.png)